In This Article

 Hurts remains one of the best QB values year over year.

-We project Hurts as the QB1 overall.
-ADP has him going a full round after Josh Allen.
+We project Hurts as the QB4 overall.
+ADP has him going nearly two rounds after Lamar Jackson and Josh Allen.

 A healthy Hurts should easily surpass the rushing thresholds above.
 And he boasts some of the best weapons in the NFL.